JaswanthRemiel/AI-text-Summarizer/README.md

 ### why so blank?
-check the left replit repo
+check the replit repo present on the left